| |

 -

-A debt security issued by municipalities.
-The income
+issued by municipalities.
+The income from municipal

-state income taxes in the state in which the municipal
+in the state in which the municipal bond is issued. top

 -